Challenging academic traditions.

 She has a BA in Fine Arts from Lanchester (Coventry) University, (1982.) and an MA with distinction in Art and Design (studio practice) from Loughborough University (2009) in digital moving image.
 As an Independent artist/filmmaker, she has made pop-videos, been a community based filmmaker, and made both event documentations and club visuals.
 She has worked in the voluntary, public and private sector in the Arts and Culture scene in Leicester for the last 35 years, and is an experienced freelance Arts project manager.

-Her work as an Artist / filmmaker and writer.
 She likes to question absurdities in current political orthodoxies and popular culture.
 She is passionate about the philosophy of free-speech, embracing pluralism and free-thinking.